-Working in the homeless sector during COVID-19 has been extra tough, and the year ahead is likely to add more strain.
+Working in the homeless sector during COVID-19 has been extra tough.
 Learn what may help if you’re on the frontline.

 “Particularly on the back of 2020,” says Ben Vasiliou, CEO of Youth Projects, a Victorian-based charity that provides frontline support to young people and individuals experiencing homelessness.